 - Minimize grain loss during collection

-- Increased use of automation and AI-based harvesting systems
+- Increased use of AI-based and automated harvesting systems

-In regions like India, government-supported mechanization programs have encouraged the adoption of combine harvesters to increase agricultural productivity and reduce post-harvest losses.
+In India, government-supported programs are encouraging mechanization to improve productivity and reduce post-harvest losses.

 Laws and Policies